-Meet British hotel designer Kit Kemp via a new book full of color, objects and luxe ideas.
+Meet British hotel designer Kit Kemp author of A Living Space, a new book full of color and luxe ideas.

 As we seek comfort and small luxuries wherever we go, hotel design and home decor are moving closer together.
 That makes the work of a designer like Kit Kemp and her new book A Living Space (Hardie Grant Books, $49.95) more relevant than it would have been a decade ago.
-Today, people want hotel looks in their own homes and, because Ms. Kemp is responsible for décor in the Firmdale boutique hostelries she and her husband Tim own and operate (seven in London and one in New York), a big picture book documents her penchant for details and personal vision that makes those spaces so modern.
+Today, people want hotel looks in their own homes.
+Ms. Kemp is responsible for décor in the Firmdale boutique hostelries she and her husband Tim own and operate –seven in London and one in New York.
+So it’s logical to want a big picture book that documents her eye for detail and personal vision that makes her hotels so fabulously modern.

 When I connect with a design book there’s always a reason.
 In this case, it’s shared obsessions and admiration for an individualistic vision and someone who has her own studio and is her own best client.
 As a result, she decorates her hotels to her own taste, often described as “quirky” — a trait I particularly appreciate.